chung-leong/react-seq/examples/swapi/README.md

 ```

 We need to fetch the record for the character in question to obtain the URLs to the related records.
 After that,
 the component is ready to show something to the user.
-Additional information will appear over time has it's
+Additional information will appear over time as it's
 retrieved from the server.

 `CharacterUI` is fairly basic: